valantonini/AStar/README.md

  - Allowing / restricting diagonal movement
  - A choice of heuristic (Manhattan, MaxDxDy, Euclidean, Diagonal shortcut)
  - The option to punish direction changes.
+ - A search limit to short circuit the search

 ## Example usage
 ```csharp